sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

 What's the problem to solve?
 Has it be done before?
 What's the function to perform? there are other non-functional features needed in the system (as user interfaces, usability, safety, security, scalability, performance, robustness ...)?, what the stackholders and interested parties expectations?
 What will be system enviroment?
 Specification and requirement of the system?
 Time-line and squedule of the project?
 Expected problems or issues that may come up?
 How many people does the project need to achieve the requested specifications, results, timing and goals?
 Evaluation of the expected project risks?
 Expected costs?
 What is the budget?
 Normative, contract, legal issues and laws to comply with?
 Do I have the skills, people and resources to do it?

-If there is significant confidence to overcome all those challenges, the the following step is -->  Definition of requirements and specifications of the system.
+If there is significant confidence to overcome all those challenges, the the following step is -->  Definition of requirements and specifications of the system. **In a safety system the first step is allways to define the hazard and risk requirements;** for this methodologies as FMEA, FMECA, HAZOP, ETA, FTA. ... can be used.

  - **Design**: Reasoning, evaluation and design for the most fitting solution to achieve the specification, requirements and goals of the system.
 Consideration of problems and issues to overcome.
 Design of the system architecture: the different parts, modules, elements of the system.
 Comunications and interface between the different parts of the system.

  - **Development**: Implementation of the system, an the different modules it is made of: hardware, software, ... user interface, communication protocols, power supplies, logging system, metrics of the system.
 Also includes the project documentation, release notes, use instructions, manuals and learning lessons.

  - **Testing**: Evaluation of the performance of the systems, so it can be determined if it reaches the expected goals.
 Validation, verification and test, riks and acceptance reports.

 # PROGRAMMING TECHNIQUES: